Podcasts

 Watch the episode here:.

-Welcome to the podcast that’s dedicated to helping business owners prepare for exit so you can maximize the valuation and then exit on your terms.
+Welcome to the podcast that’s dedicated to helping business owners prepare for exit so you can maximise the valuation and then exit on your terms.
 I’m Darryl Bates-Brownsword and Succession Plus is bringing you the podcast today.
 And with that, I’ve brought my business partner back in, Kevin Harrington.
 It’s a bit different today.
 It’s the same podcast, but a little bit different.
 We’re changing direction a bit.

 We’ve been interviewing guests, about 150 now.
 And I thought, what better way to celebrate that than to bring Kevin back?
 We did a few together in the early days and then we started interviewing guests.
 But I missed, if I’m honest, the banter that we had between us and just discussing all things and the tools that we have to help you get ready for exit.
 So Kevin, good to have you back on the podcast, mate.